-Following the recommendation of the Audit Committee, we were appointed by the Board on the 14th of July 2023 to audit the financial statements for the 13-month period ended 31 January 2024.
-This was the first year of the appointment of the Firm.
+Following the recommendation of the Audit Committee, we were appointed by the Board on the 14th of July 2023 to audit the financial statements for the 13-month period ended 31 January 2024, and subsequently re-appointed for the year ended 31 January 2025.
+The period of total uninterrupted engagement including previous renewals and reappointments of the firm is two years.